BenNeise/bennneise.github.io/_posts/2012-10-17-powercli-to-display-vm-name-and-screen-resolution.markdown

 Handy for checking that VDI desktops are not set to less than 1024├ù768 which can cause issues with PCOIP, hence the exclusion of View replicas via the `Folder.Name` property (which would otherwise pollute the results when running against a View vCenter).

-I concatenated the Height and Width values into a single column via a calculated value, which wasnÔÇÖt strictly necessary but makes it more readable (for people).
+I concatenated the Height and Width values into a single column via a calculated value, which wasn't strictly necessary but makes it more readable (for people).